Exploring muonphilic ALPs at muon colliders: Introduction

-The other sections of this paper are organized as follows.
+The plan of this paper is as follows.
 In Sec.~\ref{sec:model}, we provide a brief review of ALP-muon interactions and $\mu$ALP decay modes.
-The method to distinguish different ALP-muon interaction types using $\mu^+\mu^-\rightarrow\nu_{\mu}a\overline{\nu_{\mu}}$ and $\mu^- p\rightarrow\nu_{\mu}aj$ processes is discussed in Sec.~\ref{sec:Xsec}.
-We present the results of a full signal-to-background analysis at $\mu^+\mu^-$ and $\mu p$ colliders and compare them with existing bounds of the $\mu$ALP in Sec.~\ref{sec:analysis}.
+The method to distinguish different ALP-muon interaction types using $\mu^+\mu^-\rightarrow\nu_{\mu}a\overline{\nu_{\mu}}$, $\mu^{+}\mu^{-}\rightarrow \gamma a$ and $\mu^{+}\mu^{-}\rightarrow \mu^{+}\mu^{-} a$ processes is discussed in Sec.~\ref{sec:Xsec}.
+We present the results of a full signal-to-background analysis at muon colliders and compare them with existing bounds of the $\mu$ALP in Sec.~\ref{sec:analysis}.
 Finally, we summarize our findings in Sec.~\ref{sec:final}.
-Supplementary materials, including kinematic distributions for both signals and SM backgrounds and other tables, are provided in Appendix~\ref{app:rec}.
+Supplementary materials, including kinematic distributions for both signals and SM backgrounds and other tables are provided in Appendix~\ref{app:rec}.